c-neto/carlosneto.dev/_sources/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md.txt

 The FZF is an amazing, performative, and portable project.
 Certainly, It is a good alternative for the default search history widget for Zsh and even for the Fish shell, which already has a good history search widget.
 The results blazingly fast, even in large history file.
 The customization by environment variable `FZF_CTRL_R_OPTS` is good for expanding the possibilities based on your needs.

-I really like the FZF!
-I approve and recommend the usage.
+I really like the FZF, I approve and recommend!.

 ## Links